Luthey-Schulten-Lab/btree_chromo_gpu/README.md

  - repeat_replicates:min_rep,max_rep,label_padding - *begin a region of directives that will be repeated for replicates ranging inclusively from (min_rep) to (max_rep), all I/O directives within the region will be modified to include a replicate label of the form '_rep0000X', where (label_padding) specifies the number of zeros*
  - end_repeat_replicates - *must follow a 'repeat_replicates' and terminates the region of directives that will be repeated with replicate identifiers*

+## Visualization

+### Atom Types

+ 1 - boundary atoms (bdry)
+ 2 - ribosomes (ribo)
+ 3 - DNA monomers (DNA or mono)
+ 4 - Ori monomers (ori)
+ 5 - Ter monomers (ter)
+ 6 - replication fork monomers (fork)
+ 7 - anchor monomers (anchor)
+ 8 - hinge monomers (hinge)

+### VMD Instructions

+Visualizing the trajectories using VMD requires some extra work to account for the varying atom numbers and atom types.

+ 1) install LAMMPS plugin for VMD
+ 2) open TkConsole in VMD
+ 3) run "set env(LAMMPSDUMMYPOS) {xd,yd,zd}" in the TkConsole, where {xd.yd.zd} is a tuple of the x,y,z coordinates of dummy atoms for systems with varying atom numbers
+ 4) run "set env(LAMMPSMAXATOMS) Nmax" in the TkConsole, where Nmax is the maximum number of atoms appearing in any frame of the trajectory
+ 5) run "set env(LAMMPSREMAPFIELDS) {vx=c_id_track,vy=c_type_track}" in the TkConsole, this will remap the fields of "c_id_track" and "c_type_track" to the x and y velocity, respectively, for every frame of the trajectory
+ 6) Load the trajectory file

+The x-velocity (vx) now stores the frame-dependent atom indices and the y-velocity (vy) now stores the frame-dependent atom types for the entire course of the trajectory.
+Use these fields rather than the default indices and types (which are defined only using the first frame of the trajectory) when making atom selections.

+### Ovito Instructions

+ Ovito automatically interprets all fields to be frame-dependent.

 ## Support
 brg4@illinois.edu